Sloboda National Nature Park: Topography

-The valley of the Merla and Merchik Rivers has a low terrace of floodplains, meadows, and marshes.
+The valley of the Merla and Merchyk Rivers has a low terrace of floodplains, meadows, and marshes.
 The second terrace has hills and forest-steppe, with meadow-bog vegetation in the depressions.

 Climate and ecoregion

 The climate of Sloboda is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C.

 Flora and fauna

 More than 90% of the park's territory is forest.
 The right bank of the Merla River is a natural maple-lime forest; the left bank has natural and artificial pine plantations.
 The bog-forests are primarily alder and birch.

 Public use

 To protect the natural environment within the park, recreational activities are organized and controlled.
 The public is welcome on ecological-educational routes, and scientific-cognitive routes.
 Lodging is available in designated centers in the park, as are campsites, picnic areas, and pavilions for group activities.
 Excursions and self-directed hiking require a small fee.